Chonthichar/water-potability-MachineLearning-API-Docker/README.md

     ]
 }
 ```

-With this setup, we can demonstrate how data science models are trained, deployed, and served through APIs in production-like environments.
+With this setup, we demonstrate how ML models can be trained, deployed, and served through APIs in a way that mirrors real-world production environments.